notjames/musings/index.md

 ## Huh?
 A new rule: the Linux tool you just wrote MUST work in Mac OS also!
 Wait!
 What?!
 Why?!

 So, your production environment is a Linux environment, right?
 Sure you might use Kubernetes or just Docker on Linux in your production environment and likely in your staging and development environments (the official ones) as well.
 Your employer has been kind enough to assign you a Mac laptop on which to develop.
 This is all the rage it seems lately.
 I mean, the hardware is amazing.
 There is no real dispute there.
-But you get to your new desk and start onboarding only to learn that every script you write must work in Mac and Linux.
+But you get to your new desk and start onboarding only to learn that every shell script you write must work in Mac and Linux.
 Hmm.
 Wait.
 What?

 ## It doesn't make sense...